Integrated System of Process Safety Management

 The ISPSM is governed by a set of documents within Gazprom's standardization system.
-The basic document regulating the Integrated System is the corporate standard STO Gazprom 18000.1-001-2014 ‘Integrated System of Occupational and Industrial Safety Management at Gazprom.
+The basic document regulating the ISPSM is the corporate standard STO Gazprom 18000.1-001-2021 'Integrated System of Process Safety Management at Gazprom.
 Main Provisions.'

 Vitaly Markelov, Deputy Chairman of the Gazprom Management Committee, was appointed as the Company's top management representative in charge of the ISPSM.
 The main standing body for coordinating and improving the ISPSM is the Process Safety Commission led by Gazprom's top management representative.
-The System is managed in close cooperation with the Company's trade union.
+The ISPSM is functioning in close cooperation with the Company's trade union.

-The ISPSM not only helps bring the occupational and industrial safety management procedures in line with applicable laws, science and technology developments, and industry practices.
-It also takes into account the geographic, operating and other conditions specific to each particular subsidiary of Gazprom.
+The ISPSM not only helps bring the occupational, industrial, fire and road safety management procedures in line with applicable laws, science and technology developments, and industry practices, but also takes into account the geographic, operating and other conditions specific to each particular subsidiary of Gazprom.
 In addition to providing support in achieving the desired outcomes, it inspires confidence in the employees and other stakeholders of the Company that Gazprom has in place anefficient management system for occupational, industrial, fire and road safety.

-Structure of Gazprom’s Integrated System of Occupational and Industrial Safety Management
+Structure of Integrated System of Process Safety Management

-The Occupational and Industrial Safety Commission is appointed by Gazprom's order.
+The Process Safety Commission is appointed by Gazprom's order.

 The Commission's main objectives are as follows: